-Mix the flour and baking soda.
+Mix the flour, salt, and baking soda.
 Set aside.

 Sift the flour mixture over the butter mixture and then stir lightly until combined.
 Add the oat flour and all the chocolate and stir well until evenly combined.

-Use an ice cream scoop for measurement to have even-sized cookies.
+Use a cookie scoop for measurement to have even-sized cookies.
 Otherwise, place spoonfuls of the cookie dough on the prepared baking sheets, leaving enough space for spreading.
 These would make about 16-18 large cookies.
 If using the ice cream scoop, you can slightly press the cookies just before baking.

-Bake for about 12 minutes or just until it's turning pale golden and the edges are looking brown.
-Do not over bake.
+Bake for about 12 minutes or just until it’s turning pale golden and the edges are looking brown.
+Do not overbake.
 Allow to cool for 2-3 minutes on the baking sheets before transferring to a wire rack to cool completely.
 If not eating right away, keep in an airtight container.
-It retains it's moist and chewy quality even after a day or two though am sure it will be gone during the first day!
-Guaranteed. :-)
+It retains a moist and chewy quality even after a day or two though am sure it will be gone during the first day!
+Guaranteed. 🙂